-Water surface sheen (potentially from oil and grease), and
+Water surface sheen (potentially from oil and grease),

-Discoloration of receiving water.
+Discoloration of receiving water, and

+Impact to the receiving water.

 2.3.2.
-Receiving Water Field Sampling

-For spills that discharge into a surface water of the State, the Enrollee shall conduct the following field sampling of the receiving water:

-pH

-Turbidity

-Temperature

-Dissolved Oxygen

-Monitoring Equipment Calibration

-Field equipment and analytical instruments used to implement the requirements of this General Order must be properly maintained and calibrated.
-The Enrollee must maintain records documenting the maintenance and calibration of equipment and instruments to ensure continued accuracy.

-2.3.3.
 Receiving Water – Water Quality Sampling and Analysis

-To capture the impact of sewage spills estimated to be 50,000 gallons or more to a surface water, the Enrollee shall conduct the following receiving water quality sampling and analysis, as soon as possible, but no later than 12 hours after the Enrollee’s knowledge of potential discharge to a water of the United States:
+For sewage spills in which an estimated 50,000 gallons or greater are discharged into a surface water, the Enrollee shall conduct the following water quality sampling no later than 12 hours after the Enrollee’s knowledge of a potential discharge to a surface water:

-Three receiving water samples, each day of the duration of the spill, per the Water Quality Sampling Specification in section 2.3.4.
-(Water Quality Sampling Specifications) of this Attachment, and at the receiving water sampling locations in section 2.3.5.
+Collect one water sample, each day of the duration of the spill, at:

+The DCS-001 location as described in section 2.3.4.
+(Receiving Water Sampling Locations) of this Attachment, if sewage discharges to a surface water via a drainage conveyance system; and/or

+Each of the three receiving water sampling locations in section 2.3.4.
 (Receiving Water Sampling Locations) of this Attachment;

+If the receiving water has no flow during the duration of the spill, the Enrollee must report “No Sampling Due To No Flow” for its receiving water sampling locations.

-Analyze the collected receiving water samples for the following constituents:
+The Enrollee shall analyze the collected receiving water samples for the following constituents per section 2.3.3.
+(Water Quality Analysis Specifications) of this Attachment:

 Ammonia, and